- Borrow & Request

 Where required, exceptions include:

-Only the University Librarian or designee(s) is authorized to receive and/or comply with requests from law enforcement officers; responses to requests are done in consultation with the OSU Office of General Counsel.
+Only the Dean of Libraries or designee(s) is authorized to receive and/or comply with requests from law enforcement officers; responses to requests are done in consultation with the OSU Office of General Counsel.

 Users must comply with established institutional and library policies and with the law while using the Libraries’ resources and services.
 Nothing in this statement prevents the Libraries from performing its duties in relation to: enforcement of established University or library rules or policies; compliance with legal obligations; protection of the Libraries’ facilities, network and equipment from harm; or prevention of the use of the Libraries’ facilities and equipment for illegal purposes.
 If evidence would cause a reasonable person to believe that a violation of laws and/or established institutional or library policies has taken place in its facilities or operations, the Libraries reserves the right to electronically monitor its public computers and network, and/or reveal a user’s identity to institutional authorities.
 Staff members are authorized to take immediate action to protect the security of library users, staff, collections, data, facilities, computers, and the network.

-Questions about this policy can be directed to the University Librarian.
+Questions about this policy can be directed to the Dean of Libraries.
 Library users who have questions, concerns, or complaints about the Libraries’ handling of their privacy and confidentiality rights may file written comments with Library Administration.
-The University Librarian will respond in a timely manner and may conduct a privacy investigation or review of policies and procedures.
+The Dean of Libraries will respond in a timely manner and may conduct a privacy investigation or review of policies and procedures.